spyrostheodoridis/chorospy/README.md

 ### Create reference raster
 Assessing the spatial aspects of biodiversity usually requires the definition of a grid on which spatial calculations will be conducted.
 The following function can create a raster file of any size and extent.
+The user can define the extent both in spherical and in cartesian coordinates.
-The user can additionally define the projection and and a clip vector for the final raster.
-In this example, we create a raster file (refRaster.tif) with 350km cell resolution (i.e cell area is 122.5 square kilometers) at a cylindrical equal-area projection projection (Behrmann) and at global extent.
+The user can additionally define the projection and a clip vector for the final raster.
+In this example, we create a raster file (refRaster.tif) with 350km cell resolution at the standard parallels (i.e cell area is 122.5 square kilometers) at a cylindrical equal-area projection projection (Behrmann) and at global extent.
 The properties of this family of projections (i.e. north-south compression is precisely the reciprocal of east-west stretching) allow us to define a grid that consists of cells of equal area.
 The cells have random values (cellValues = 'random') that range from 0 to 1000 (default).
 For the clipping (inVector), we first have to reproject the 10m natural earth land file at the Behrmann projection (ne_10m_land_Behrmann.shp).